wavefrontHQ/docs/pages/doc/missing_data_troubleshooting.md

 **Troubleshooting & Further Investigation**

-The **Operations for Applications Usage** integration includes several alerts that you can customize to be alerted when there is a high rate of new IDs.
+The **Tanzu Observability Usage** integration includes several alerts that you can customize to be alerted when there is a high rate of new IDs.

 * A high rate of new IDs can happen when you start sending new data to Tanzu Observability.
 * A high rate of new IDs could also indicate a **cardinality issue** with the data shape of the data you're sending to Tanzu Observability.
 For instance, if a timestamp was included as a point tag, a high number of unique point tags results.
 This can be a problem when you send the data to Tanzu Observability, but also causes problems later when you query the data.
 See [Data Naming Best Practices](wavefront_data_naming.html) for best practices.